-Sources of freshwater are limited in EA B. Most residents rely on independent wells, supplemented with aboveground cisterns used to collect rainwater or hold water delivered by tanker trucks.
-Excessive pumping of groundwater can lead to saltwater intrusion of wells in some locations.
-There are very few permanent surface bodies of freshwater in EA B, though surrounding properties often have licenses to use these resources.
-In recent years EA B, along with other Gulf Islands communities, have experienced severe water shortages during the summer dry period due to a combination of reduced summer precipitation, warmer temperatures, and increased use.
-Human waste on the islands is entirely managed through septic systems.
+Sources of freshwater are limited in EA C. Inside the Southwest Extension Waterworks District, several dozen homes rely on the water system in a suburban distribution network.
+Outside of the Improvement District, most residents rely on independent wells.
+A handful of subdivisions in EA C have collective water service areas, generally relying on shared wells or reservoirs.
+There are few sources of surface freshwater in lakes and streams in EA C, though nearby properties often have licenses to use these resources.
+In recent years EA C, along with other parts of coastal British Columbia, has experienced severe water shortages during the summer due to a combination of reduced summer precipitation, warmer temperatures, and increased water use.